Kells railway station (Northern Ireland)

 Kells railway station was on the Ballymena and Larne Railway which ran from Ballymena to Larne in Northern Ireland.

 History

 The station was opened by the Ballymena and Larne Railway on 24 August 1880.
 It was taken over by the Belfast and Northern Counties Railway in July 1889.
 This was in turn taken over by the Northern Counties Committee in 1906.

-The station closed to passengers on 31 January 1933.
+The station closed to passengers on 31 January 1933 and later completely on 6 June 1940.